TheHalfOffHero/resumeSite/mattResume/content/about.md

 **Associate DevOps Engineer:**

 As an associate DevOps Engineer for [Mesh Systems](https://meshsystems.com/) Mesh Systems I worked primarily with Azure and Azure DevOps, Writing IAC with Bicep/Terraform and building CI/CD pipelines.
-I also spent time scripting out solutions in Powershell and collaborating with development and product team members to help deliver products and features to our clients.
+I also spent time scripting out solutions in Powershell and Bash as well as collaborating with development and product team members to help deliver features to our clients.

 **IT Project Engineer:**